open-minds/Hacktober-2018/README.md

 # Hacktober-2018
 Repo for TOM members dedicated for the Hacktober fest of 2018 (5th edition), this repo is here to encourage open source learning and sharing and enhance git/github using abilities.

+# How to contribute?
+Simply fork this repo, add your work or modifications and then create a pull request!
+Some rules:
+  * Make sure to include your name in the ReadMe in the contributors section.
+  * Make sure to insert your code in a folder that matches the technology used by you.
+  * If the technology or language you're using doesn't exist: Make a folder for it!
+  * Make sure that the work you submit is actually yours!
+  * Do not delete other people's work (you can modifie it tho).
+  * Make sure to add your project's name, technology and used IDE and language in the correspondening sections in the ReadMe file.

 ## TOM members Contributors

 * BONNOR OUSSAMA